min2ha/ukwa-site/content/target/37854/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# William Powell (@WilliamPowellAM) on Twitter (Liberal Democrat candidate for Carmarthen East and Dinefwr and South Wales West)

 William Powell is the Liberal Democrat candidate for Carmarthen East and Dinefwr and South Wales West at the 2016 National Assembly Elections.